sbertrand101/go-voice-reference-app/README.md

 Set environment variable `DATABASE_URL` with connection string to existing PostgresSQL database.

+Install `godep` via `go get github.com/tools/godep` if need.

-After that run `go install`  to install dependencies and build executable file.
+After that run `godep go build`  to build executable file.

 You can run this demo  like `./go-voice-reference-app` (use environment variable `PORT` to change port to listen to) on local machine if you have ability to handle external requests or use any external hosting.